Iconic debut aside, Topps trumped Bowman then–and now–if eBay stats are any indication.

 About half of George Danesky’s house is covered in Steelers memorabilia.

 There’s no glut of Mark Sanchez autographs on the market and it seems like that’s how he likes it.

 Baseball is a big part of Jim Leefer’s life.

 The title is now vacant, but what about the official Reggie Bush Heisman art?

 From hero to zero in record time.
 LeBron James is now reviled in the city that once thought he would lead them to NBA glory.

 Bill Schubert’s Pete Rose game-used bat isn’t going to be sold right now, but it’s now worth a lot more money.

 Every day is game day at this guy’s house.

 The best thing to come out of Mark McGwire’s controversial chase of Roger Maris 11 seasons ago?
 A guy who turned one of those historic baseballs into a career as a doctor.

 I read on a blog post by a Wisconsin collector that LeRoy Kilps, the president of the Wisconsin Sports Collectors Association, has passed away.
-LeRoy has been with the group in some capacity for a very long time, helping run the group’s monthly shows at Gonzaga Hall in Milwaukee.
-The WSCA has held its shows [...]
+LeRoy has been with the group in some capacity for a very long time, helping run the monthly shows at Gonzaga Hall in Milwaukee.
+The WSCA has held them there for close to 30 […]

 While Bernie and Ruth Madoff’s jewelry and furs will get most of the attention, Saturday’s US Marshal’s sale also includes some nice hockey cards, an MJ rookie and some autographed footballs.